jjmccollum/teiphy/README.md

 If we want to strip first-hand suffixes and merge all multiple attestations, then we can do so via

 ```
--t "*" -t "T" -t "/1" -t "/2" -t "/3"
+-s"*" -s"T" -s"/1" -s"/2" -s"/3"
 ```

 assuming that there are at most three multiple attestations in any unit.

 ### Other Options

-If you wish to include status messages for the purposes of measuring performance or validating your collation, you can include the `--verbose` flag when you invoke `convert_tei.py`.
+If you wish to include status messages for the purposes of measuring performance or validating your collation, you can include the `--verbose` flag when you invoke any conversion command through `main.py`.

-To run this script with the example input in verbose mode with all of the settings described above enabled, enter the command
+To run this script with the example input in verbose mode with all of the settings described above enabled, enter `teiphy` directory and enter the command

 ```
-python teiphy\convert_tei.py -t reconstructed -t defective -t orthographic -t subreading -m lac -m overlap -t "*" -t "T" -t "/1" -t "/2" -t "/3" --fill-correctors --verbose example\ubs_ephesians.xml ubs_ephesians.nxs
+python teiphy\main.py to-nexus -t"reconstructed" -t"defective" -t"orthographic" -t"subreading" -m"lac" -m"overlap" -s"*" -s"T" -s"/1" -s"/2" -s"/3" --fill-correctors --verbose example\ubs_ephesians.xml ubs_ephesians.nxs
 ```

 from the command line.